-Thank you for choosing to protect your premises with the Elite 16D (PW16).
+Thank you for choosing to protect your premises with the Elite 8D (Previously called Alert 8D).
 In doing so you have invested in the most advanced and adaptable panel on the market.

-3 Separate Alarm Panels: Your Elite 16D can operate as three totally independent alarms.
+Two Separate Alarm Panels: Your Elite 8D can operate as two totally independent alarms.
 These independent 'AREAS' can be controlled from one global keypad or from multiple keypads assigned to specific areas.

-The Elite 16D has many incredible program options and additional accessories that can enhance the standard features of the panel offering simple "Home Automation" to "Radio control" and "Voice Prompted Command Control".
+The Elite 8D has many incredible program options and additional accessories that can enhance the standard features of the panel offering simple "Home Automation" to "Radio control" and "Voice Prompted Command Control".
 Please check with your installer to find out more about these powerful features.

-The Elite 16D can communicate with monitoring stations or call you at work, on your cell phone or your pager to warn of intruders.
+The Elite 8D can communicate with monitoring stations or call you at work, on your cell phone or your pager to warn of intruders.

-You can phone your home to check or change the status of any output using the keys on your phone provided the optional Voice or DTMF board is fitted.
+With the optional voice board fitted you can phone your home to check or change the status of any output using the keys on your phone.
 Arm or disarm the whole house or just one area, all with your own voice confirming your selections.

-Imagine turning on the spa before leaving work so it is hot when you get in the door.
-The under-floor heating has just automatically switched on using the on board timer and you have just opened the rollerdoor and disarmed the garage from your cell phone so the white ware repairman can work on your washer.
+Imagine turning on the spa before leaving work so it is hot when you get in the door or you have just opened the automatic roller door and disarmed the garage from your cell phone so the white ware repairman can work on your washer.

-The controller will support a 16 LED keypad or the more sophisticated LCD (liquid Crystal Display) keypad.
+The controller will support an 8 LED keypad or the more sophisticated LCD (liquid Crystal Display) keypad.